 Family Night – Sunday evening

 This is our kids’ favorite time of the week.
 Sunday night.
-Sometimes we put more effort in and do indoor camping or go to Chick Fil A armed with games.
-When we have less energy or time, we just play or do art together.
+Sometimes we put more effort in and do indoor camping or go to Chick Fil A armed with family fun night games.
+When we have less energy or time, we just play, do art together, or watch a motivational family movie.

 Either way it’s a special time that we devote just to the family.
 Now that the two oldest are bigger, we usually discuss what we’re going to do together and let the kids give input.
 The only real rule we have is to try to put our phones away and be present.